How are things between you and your job?

 #1: The job delivers what matters most to you

 Sure, your job might come with its own annoying factors: an overly-talkative office neighbor, a difficult client, or a tight set of sales goals.
 However, if it also has financial and non-financial benefits that are important to you, walking away may be a mistake.
 In order to see the benefits of your current position clearly, you must first be clear on your priorities.
-Try writing out a list of the factors that matter most to you (salary, specific benefits, length of your commute, growth potential, etc.) just as you would if you were considering a new job.
+Try writing out a list of the factors that matter most to you (salary, specific benefits, length of your commute, growth potential, etc.) just as you would if you were considering between offers for a new job.
 If your current position meets your needs, an upgrade may be nice but not urgent.

 #2: Job expectations are clear and you have the tools and resources to do what's needed

 Lack of clarity on job expectations is one of the top red flags to be on alert for when you're considering a new opportunity.
 If your current position has a well-defined set of performance criteria and you have the tools and resources to do your best every day, you may actually be better off than you think.

 #3: Someone at work cares deeply about your success as a person and a professional